How the parlay calculator works

 How are parlay odds calculated?

-Each leg's American odds are converted to decimal odds, all the decimals are multiplied together, and the result is converted back to American odds.
-Your payout equals your stake multiplied by the combined decimal odds.
+Each leg's odds are converted to decimal form, all the decimals are multiplied together, and the result is converted back to your chosen format.
+Your payout is your stake multiplied by that combined decimal figure.

 Every single leg must win.
-A four-leg parlay where each leg is a coin flip has only a 6.25% chance of cashing, even though each individual bet is an even 50/50.
+A four-leg parlay of even-money coin flips has only a 6.25% chance of cashing, even though each leg individually is 50/50.